anshikasingh0705/anshikasingh0705/README.md

 <!-- Replace with a cozy Ghibli scene (side image) -->
 <img align="right" src="./assets/side-animation.gif" width="550">

-Just like the gentle flow of a Ghibli film where every moment is filled with wonder, I believe in creating digital experiences that feel magical and meaningful.
+Just like the gentle flow of a childhood memory where every moment is filled with wonder, I believe in creating digital experiences that feel magical and meaningful.
 I'm here to build cozy corners of the internet where imagination meets reality.

 **Currently nurturing in my garden:**
 - 🌿 Growing design systems that bloom with intention